Measuring neutrino mass and asymmetry with matter pairwise velocities: Introduction

 In this paper, we study not only the effects of $M_\nu$ on $v_{12}(r)$ and $\sigma_{12}(r)$ but also the impact of the neutrino chemical potential ${\mu_i}$, where $i$ labels the neutrino mass eigenstates.
 Since the distribution function of relic neutrinos is frozen after decoupling, we define the degeneracy parameters as ${\xi_i\equiv\mu_i/T_\nu}$, where $T_\nu$ is the relic neutrino temperature.
 Traditionally, regardless of whether it pertains to early-universe observations, such as the CMB, or late-universe non-linear constraints on neutrinos, the analysis has assumed $\mu_i=0$ \citep{aghanim2020planck,weaklensing2023OJAp}.
 However, recent Planck CMB data still allow ${\xi_i}$ to assume values on the order of unity \citep{yeung2021relic}.
 More importantly, $\xi_i$ may alleviate the Hubble tension \citep{yeung2021relic, barenboim2017LmuLtau}.
 Additionally, ${\xi_i}$ play a non-negligible role in the late universe, impacting the matter power spectrum \citep{cartonzeng2019effects} and the halo merger tree \citep{hiuwing2021}, although exhibiting a high degree of degeneracy with $M_\nu$.
-A non-zero $\xi_i$ introduces a degeneracy pressure, which cannot be handled easily in particle-based methods.
-Consequently, this study focuses on investigating neutrino effects using a grid-based method, following the approach outlined by \citet{ali2013efficient} and \citet{cartonzeng2019effects}.
+In this study, we focus on investigating neutrino effects using a grid-based method, following the approach outlined by \citet{ali2013efficient} and \citet{cartonzeng2019effects}.

 The subsequent sections of this article are organized as follows.
 Section \ref{sc:simulation} gives a brief review of relic neutrinos, accompanied by an elucidation of our simulation framework.
 Section \ref{sc:pwv} discusses the theoretical underpinnings of pairwise velocity and pairwise velocity dispersion.
 In Section \ref{sc:results}, we present our simulation results and quantify the neutrino effects, and Section \ref{sc:summary} summarizes our findings and discusses their implications.
 Appendices \ref{sc:simu_details} and \ref{sc:convergence} present the overview of our neutrino-involved simulation method and simulation convergence tests, respectively.